nocturnaltungsten/crew-assistant/README.md

 ## 🙏 Acknowledgments

-Built by [@nocturnaltungsten](https://github.com/nocturnaltungsten), with guidance from ChatGPT, LM Studio, and the CrewAI community.
+Multi-shot vibe-coded by [@nocturnaltungsten](https://github.com/nocturnaltungsten), with near-zero dev skills or understanding.
+Guidance from ChatGPT.

 > This repo exists as a learning exercise and is entirely experimental.
+Not recommended for use, quality not guaranteed